-- NC Health Choice Eligible (during new enrollment freeze) - Children determined newly eligible for NC Health Choice will be denied enrollment and provided with information that the child qualifies for the program, yet cannot be enrolled due to a freeze.
+• NC Health Choice Eligible (during new enrollment freeze)

+- Children determined newly eligible for NC Health Choice will be denied enrollment and provided with information that the child qualifies for the program, yet cannot be enrolled due to a freeze.
 The child will be added to the statewide wait list for later notification by the DSS caseworker when a new enrollment slot becomes available or the freeze is lifted.
-The State establishes an automated wait list within NC FAST and adds the child to the end of the waiting list.
+The State - caseworker when a new enrollment slot becomes available or the freeze is lifted.
+The Stateestablishes an automated wait list within NC FAST and adds the child to the end of the waiting list.
 Children eligible for NC Health Choice on the inactive wait list are not included in the nightly updates sent to the Claims Processing Contractor until they are enrolled in an available program slot or the new enrollment freeze is lifted. - Ineligible for Medicaid and NC Health Choice If the child is determined to be ineligible for either program, the application will be denied with no further action.
 However, the family may choose to re-apply at any time.

-Renewal Enrollments: Children currently enrolled in NC Health Choice receive a new 12-month continuous eligibility period with no break in coverage if the signed renewal application is received within the ten-day grace period.
+Renewal Enrollments: Children currently enrolled in NC Health Choice receive a new 12 month continuous eligibility period with no break in coverage if the signed renewal application is received within the ten-day grace period.
 The signed application must be received by the county DSS office within ten (10) calendar days of the renewal date.
 An unsigned application is not a valid application and does not preserve the renewal enrollment exception permitted during the freeze.
 Renewal applications received by the county DSS after the ten-day grace period are handled as new applications and processed accordingly.